 The new year brings with it some of the finest and most fun festivals/events of the year.
-We’ve narrowed our list down to a few of our personal favorites that happen to be sprinkled throughout the Sunshine State.
-We recommend planning a weekend getaway and exploring the surrounding areas of these festivals.
-They are all chock full of authentic treasures.
-If you attend any of these festivals, please be sure to post photos on your social media pages and tag us: #AuthenticFlorida.
+We’ve narrowed our list of January Events in Florida down to a few of our personal favorites that happen to be sprinkled throughout the Sunshine State.
+We recommend planning a weekend getaway and also exploring the surrounding areas of these festivals.
+Additionally, they are all chock full of authentic treasures.
+If you attend any of these festivals, please be sure to post photos on your social media pages and also tag us: #AuthenticFlorida.
 We love seeing our Authentic Floridian family out and about enjoying our state.

 25th Annual Nights of Lights Festival and Celebration, St. Augustine